Web Design and Web Development Career Information

 - Usually have at least a working knowledge of HTML and CSS

 A typical workday for web designers depends a lot on their current projects and where they are in the process of carrying them out.
-But one thing is certain: they aren't just spending all day drawing pretty pictures on computer screens.
-Professional web designers have a lot to think about (and even more to do).

 All possible tasks are too numerous to list; however, a web designer's day will generally involve a mixture of some of the following responsibilities: